jbcodeforce/flink-studies/docs/techno/ccloud-flink.md

     Once running a DML statements will run for ever. it is possible to pause and resume it.
 See cookbook for the practices and process to update existing statements.

 ???- question "How to change the CFU limit?"
     CFU can be changed via the console or the cli, up to the limit of 50.
-Going above need to be via ticket to Confluent support.
+Going above developers need to open a ticket to the Confluent support.

 ## Getting Started